weicaivi/cpp_notes/lecture4.md

 8. **Use `constexpr` and `consteval`**: Enable compile-time computation
 9. **Prefer composition over inheritance**: Especially for template designs
 10. **Test with multiple types**: Ensure template code works with intended type categories

-This comprehensive guide covers the essential C++ concepts from your lecture materials, providing both theoretical understanding and practical implementation examples.